 Kicking during sleep is usually a sign that your dog is dreaming.
 However, monitoring your pet is essential, as kicking can sometimes be a sign of muscle spasms, pain, or even seizures.

 Want to know more about your dog’s sleep habits?
-Check out our article on the reasons why your dog might wake up in the middle of the night.
+Check out our articles on the reasons why your dog might wake up in the middle of the night and why dogs sleep with their tongues out.We’ve also written a guide to why dogs wag their tails when asleep.